s3437526/DIG22_A3/README.md

 - Selecting each respective sized device works as expected.

 - Animation does not work with menu sliding in and out of view after toggling hamburger.
 It just appears in and disappears out.

-To do:
-- Animate menu away when scrolling down and animate back when scrolling up